 Six Health Benefits of Drinking Ayran

-- Ayran contains water, so it is an alternative way of fulfilling the recommended quota of eight glasses of water that a person should drink each day.
+1: Ayran contains water, so it fulfils the recommended quota of eight glasses of water a person should drink each day.

-- During summer, people sweat more and in doing so, lose natural body salt that the body needs.
-Drinking Ayran replaces this and explains why it is popular in summer when it can provide instant relief.
+2: On a hot summer day, people sweat more and, in doing so, lose the natural body salt that the body needs.
+Drinking Ayran replaces this and explains why Turks love it during summer when it provides instant relief.

-- Ayran has high quantities of protein and calcium; therefore, it aids the health of bones and teeth.
-Bodybuilders, who need large amounts of protein, also drink Ayran instead of the manufactured powder mixes.
+3: Ayran is full of nutrients like protein and calcium; therefore, it aids the health of bones and teeth.
+Bodybuilders, who need large amounts of protein, drink Ayran instead of the manufactured powder mixes.

 Susurluk: Home of the Best Ayran in Turkey

 Although mass-produced Ayran is sold all over Turkey, the best natural, homemade version comes from the western town of Susurluk.
 The small and otherwise relatively unknown town has earned itself a sterling reputation for being the king of makers, and their version stands out for two reasons.
 The first is preparing it to use high-pressure pumps to force the consistency through a faucet that produces a frothy top.
 Locals say, wait five minutes before drinking it, and if the foam disappears, it is fake.
 They credit their natural skimmed yoghurt produced from high-quality milk, making Susurluk one of Turkey's top areas for stockbreeding and milk production.

 The Great Ayran / Raki Debate